vekee/duandahai/content/posts/en/20221028-setup-spark-in-windows.md

 ### Other
 You can change the root director to avoid permission problem.
 1. Change the setted environment variable path
-2. Grep all the files under `C:\Apache\Spark3.3\source`, update the path as you want change.
+2. Grep all the files under `C:\Apache\Spark3.3\source`, update the path as you want to change.

 #### Reference
-You can find more information on <a href="https://github.com/vekee/win-spark-env" >github.</a> If you have any question, you can submit an Issue on it.
+You can find more information on <a href="https://github.com/vekee/win-spark-env" >Github.</a> If you have any question, you can submit an Issue on it.